RealityWanderers/R4R_Public/README.md

 A fast-paced VR skating game built around speed, flow, and momentum.
 Heavily inspired by Sonic the Hedgehog and Jet Set Radio.

-If you’re curious to see it in action, check out the
+If you’re curious to see it in action, check out the:
 - 🎥 [Gameplay & DevLogs](https://youtube.com/playlist?list=PLQ3y7VoZK-4M_FGsmGoOwaoK2rG7UcLKG)
 - 💬 [Discord](http://discord.com/invite/zX2XRPvDt5)